Computer Science Foundations

 Can you help with computer vision projects?

 Yes.
 Image classification with CNN architectures (ResNet, EfficientNet, ViT) and transfer learning from ImageNet pretrained weights.
 Object detection with YOLO or Faster R-CNN.
 Semantic segmentation with U-Net or DeepLab.
 Image generation with VAE, GAN, or diffusion models.
 Data augmentation with albumentations or torchvision transforms.
-CS231N final projects covered routinely.
+Vision final projects covered routinely.

 Do you help with NLP assignments?

 Yes.
-CS224N assignments: word2vec with negative sampling from scratch, neural dependency parser, neural machine translation with attention, self-attention and transformers, BERT and GPT pre-training and fine-tuning.
+NLP-course assignments: word2vec with negative sampling from scratch, neural dependency parser, neural machine translation with attention, self-attention and transformers, BERT and GPT pre-training and fine-tuning.
 HuggingFace transformers library for production-style NLP: tokenizers, datasets, Trainer API for fine-tuning, pipelines for inference.

 How fast is ML homework delivered?

 12-hour average for standard problem sets with Jupyter notebook deliverables.
-Larger projects (CS229 final, custom training pipeline) typically 48 to 96 hours given experiment time.
+Larger projects (multi-week ML final, custom training pipeline) typically 48 to 96 hours given experiment time.
 Rush 4 to 6 hours for short-form assignments for an additional fee.
 Pricing: $20 Debug and Explain per task, $30 Full Solution per task, $40 per hour Live Tutoring.
 All notebooks have cells executed in order with seed-controlled reproducibility.

 Can you help with reinforcement learning?